rusefi/rusefi_documentation/FAQ/HOWTO_quick_start.md

 6. Start a new project, save to a folder you specify, and choose the rusefi.ini file from the bundle.

 ![project](FAQ/images/TunerStudio_new_project.png)

+# FAQ
+Q: How do I change settings?
+Would I need to compile source code?

+A: No, majority of users use rusEfi bundle to get firmware and TunerStudio to change any settings they would need to change.

+Q: Low side, high side...
+Too complicated!
+Where do I hook my coils?!

+A: There is some variation between vehicles and components.
+Please use [rusEFI forums](https://rusefi.com/forum) for custom installation help!